-In particular I would like to thank the Boigu Island Community for supporting the opening of this court.
+In particular I would like to thank the Yam Island community for supporting the opening of this court.

-I would also like to recognise the support of the Queensland Police Service and the Aboriginal and Torres Strait Island Legal Service which are represented here today by Sergeant Austen and Mr Morton respectively.
+I would also like to recognise the support of the Queensland Police Service and the Aboriginal and Torres Strait Island Legal Service which are represented here today by Sergeant Austin and Mr Morton respectively.
+This support is also demonstrated by the Department of Corrective Services through the presence of Mr Keilbour to assist the court and any persons admitted to probation or community service.